Change Data Capture (CDC)

 .
 Then they're pushed to the downstream sink in real-time.

-Currently, you can create a CDC pipeline with a source backed by a table in a POSTGRESQL Store.
+Currently, you can create a CDC pipeline with a source backed by a table in a PostgreSQL Store.

 How a CDC Pipeline Works